Orion 2

 Master of Orion II race selection screen

 There are a lot web-pages out there describing the benefits and drawbacks of all the options you can take.
 Reliable winning (>50%) can only be done by a custom race.
-My preference is a creative unification race with large, rich, artifact planet.
+I have two preferred races.
+One a creative unification race with large, rich, artifact planet.
+Another is creative democratic aquatic.

 Unification will give you a substancial bonus for production which you will need in the colonization phase.
 It also gives you a small push from the beginning as you don't need so many farmers.

 Creative is very usefull.
 Your ships will be much better than the enemies e.g. by always having the best computers.
-Also you will have a lot of junk tech to give to other races.
+Also you will have a lot of junk tech to give to other races which usually means that you can befriend them long enough to get a head start.

 Basic skills